“Living by faith includes the call to something greater than cowardly self-preservation.”

 The chipbreaker adds weight, complication and cost;

-The impact of wood fibers on the chipbreaker produces friction heat and wastes energy whether cutting with or against the grain.
-This waste is not insignificant;
+The impact of wood fibers on the chipbreaker produces friction heat and consumes energy whether cutting with or against the grain.
+This energy loss is not insignificant;

 When cutting with the grain, the chipbreaker adds little benefit while tending to reduce the luster of the planed surface;